Advising & Registration

 College of Education students in Eugene, students in Forest Grove undergraduate programs (College of Arts & Sciences, College of Business, and College of Education), and School of Graduate Psychology programs register for classes online.
 Online registration is accessed through BoxerOnline.

 Forest Grove Undergraduate Programs

-Advising and registration dates for 2018 Summer and Fall terms for continuing students are:
+Advising and registration dates for 2019 Winter and Spring terms for continuing students are:

 |Grouping *||Advising||Registration **|